odisfm/zcx-core/docs/content/reference/faq.md

 ### Does zcx replace X-controls and G-controls

-That's up to you. zcx can be used to create a far more complex interface than is possible with native ClyphX.
+That's up to you. zcx can be used to create a far more complex interface than is practical with native ClyphX.
 However, that power comes with a learning curve.
 Only you can decide whether this tradeoff is worth it.

 **Note:** You can absolutely use X/G Controls alongside a zcx script.
 It is recommended that you use zcx for any matrix controllers, and native ClyphX controls for non-matrix controllers.